Pointer-Based Security

 Pointer-Based Security Paradigm

 A fundamental rethinking of digital security architecture that eliminates vulnerable data existence rather than protecting it through conventional encryption.
-This paradigm transforms security from protecting data during transmission and storage to architecting systems where sensitive data never exists as a vulnerable entity.

 Abstract